-As we enter the network era, the dominant technology is the internet and working knowledge is distributed through professional communities.
+As we enter the network era, the dominant technology is the internet and working knowledge is distributed through professional communities, many of which are hosted online.
 Compare this to the last 75 years where the company was connected to a factory and knowledge was delivered from business schools.
 Tangible goods, best practices, and standardization are being replaced by intangible assets, emergent practices, and transparency.
 In the network era, business is changing.

 Here is my own example, after working on a long-term project with a client.